sauerbraten/p1xbraten/README.md

 *You don't have to do this if you already followed the installation instructions above and just want to play!*

 On Linux and macOS, just run `make && make install` **inside the src/ directory** (given you installed the usual Sauerbraten dependencies).
-On Linux, the [./start.sh](./start.sh) script will launch the new binary using the Sauerbraten files in $SAUER_DIR and `~/.p1xbraten` as user data directory.

 On Windows, open src/vcpp/sauerbraten.vcxproj with Visual Studio and build in there.

+This will put the resulting binary into the usual place inside this repo.
+To use it, you have to copy it over to the same place in your actual Sauerbraten installation.
+On Linux, the [./start.sh](./start.sh) script will launch the new binary from inside this repository, using the Sauerbraten files in $SAUER_DIR and `~/.p1xbraten` as user data directory.

 ### Fresh upstream sources